 Wash the area again thoroughly with acetone.
 Use a small, stiff-bristle brush to clean the gouge completely.
 Dry again with the hair dryer, after most of the acetone has flashed off.
 Don’t breathe the stuff.

 With the area thoroughly clean and dry, brush on a clear coat of epoxy resin, followed by epoxy resin thickened with microspheres or micro-balloons.
-In January 2017 we compared two-part paste fairing compounds from Jamestown Distributors, West Systems, Interlux, Systems 3, and MAS, and in the upcoming August 2017 issue we test several mix-it-yourself options using micro-balloons and epoxy resins.
+In January 2016 we compared two-part paste fairing compounds from Jamestown Distributors, West Systems, Interlux, Systems 3, and MAS, and in the August 2017 issue we test several mix-it-yourself options using micro-balloons and epoxy resins.
 You can form and tape waxed paper (backed with cardboard or thin veneer if needed) over the epoxy patch to keep the epoxy from sagging out.

 When it’s dry, sand smooth and touch up any voids or hollows with more filled epoxy.